Writing Guide for Nurses

 Citations allow readers to know where information came from.
 By citing sources, you avoid plagiarizing or stealing another person's ideas, research, language, and analyses.
 Whether intentional or unintentional, plagiarism is one of the most egregious errors one can make.
 Consequences for plagiarism include automatic course failure, disciplinary actions from the university, and even legal repercussions.
 You should take special care to ensure you properly cite sources.

 APA is the most commonly used style among natural scientists, social scientists, educators, and nurses.
 Like other citation styles, APA emphasizes clarity of font style, font size, spacing, and paragraph structure.
 APA citations focus on publication date, and in most cases, the date comes right after the author's name.
 This order makes the style particularly useful for scientists, who value new research and updates on current findings.
 For more information on APA style, visit this official website.

 "Punishment, then, will tend to become the most hidden part of the penal process" (Foucault, 1977, p.
 9).

-First published in 1907 by the University of Chicago Press, CMS (also known as CMOS or, simply, Chicago) features two citation systems, the notes and bibliography, and the author and date.
-Used primarily by historians, who place high importance on a text’s origin, the notes and bibliography includes a superscript number with a corresponding footnote or endnote.
+CMS (also known as CMOS or, simply, Chicago) features two citation systems, the notes and bibliography, and the author and date.
+This style is used primarily by historians, who place high importance on a text's origin.
+The notes and bibliography include a superscript number with a corresponding footnote or endnote.
 Scientific professionals use the author and date citation, a generic parenthetical system with similarities to other citation styles.
-In either case, students must also document their sources in a bibliography.
 The CMS official website provides additional information, including changes to citation systems in the current edition.